To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 You’re walking your pup when suddenly she spots a squirrel and pulls hard enough to break free from your grasp.
 Or she hears a loud noise, gets scared, and runs away.
 Either way, she’s on the loose and out of sight.
 If someone finds your pup, they won’t know how to get your best friend back to you without a pet dog tag.
 That’s why it’s important for dogs to have ID tags on at all times – in addition to being microchipped.

-Best Personalized Dog Tags for Pets
+Best Personalized Dog Tags For Pets (By Type)

-These are a bit more technical than the average ID tags for dogs, but you can include a lot more information on them via the QR code.
+These are a bit more technical than the average ID tags for dogs, but you can include more information on them via the QR code.
 Compared to typical dog ID tags, if your dog gets lost and is injured, the vet can scan the QR code and learn about the dog’s medications and allergies, in addition to contacting you.

-Get Rid of that Jangle, Jangle
+Get Rid Of That Jangle, Jangle

 Can’t fit everything you want on your dog’s ID tag?
 Consider buying a second tag.
-That way you can include not only your contact information but other necessary information like allergies, medications and vet information.
+That way, you can include not only your contact information but other necessary information like allergies, medications, and vet information.
 This can be life-saving if your dog has an illness and depends on medication to live.

 Want to be extra careful?
 Take it a step further and get a GPS collar that will help you track down Fido using your phone!
 Be sure to read our article on finding a lost dog to learn even more.
 And don’t forget you’ll need a collar for attaching your dog’s tag.
 Luckily, we’ve reviewed the best collars to fit your dog and an article dedicated to picking the right size collar for your pup.Tagged With: Collars, Comparison